maxstack/confluence-docker/README.md

 ```

 Use postgres/init.sql-sample and postgres/postgres.env-sample as your templates for initialising postgres (copy to a new file without the -sample suffix).

-If you rename this project directory you will need to update nginx/confluence.conf to update the proxy_pass parameter to the new container name.